outdreamer/build-a-cure/docs/tasks/examples.md

 	    - identify similarities in interface objects within structures
 	    	- similar change pattern in change type in connecting function: 'power favoring distribution', 'military coups after power abuses'

-## apply structures to identify an object like 'contradiction' (contradiction of a statement, formatted as a route between network nodes)
+## apply structural interface to identify an object like 'contradiction' (contradiction of a statement, formatted as a route between network nodes)
     - query for conditions that would convert some input, component, or output of the statement function route into some structure of falsehood (invalid, impossible)
     - example:
       - query for intents that would require movement in different directions than the statement function route requires
       - query for causes or preceding/adjacent/interacting functions that would require development of functionality making some step in route impossible

-## combine core operations (rotate, connect, combine, shift, filter) to convert the base subset/limit functions building or used by a neural network into the output prediction function

-## apply structures to structure to generate a particular structure/format (structure standardization)
+## apply structural interface to structure to generate a particular structure/format (structure standardization)

     - example of converting structures into vectors
       - many vector structures can represent interface structures